jcaillon/valet/docs/content/docs/300.libraries/log.md

 ## log::setLevel

 Set the log level.

+- $1: **log level** _as string_:
-The log level can be set to one of the following values:
+     the log level to set (or defaults to info), acceptable values are:
   - trace
   - debug
   - info
   - success
   - warning
   - error

-- $1: the log level to set (or defaults to info)
+- $2: silent _as bool_:
-- $2: true to silently switch log level (does not print a message)
+     (optional) true to silently switch log level, i.e. does not print a message (defaults to false)

 ```bash
 log::setLevel debug